Release date: Available Now

 2022 Polestar 2 battery and range

 The Polestar 2 currently comes with a 78kWh battery in the U.S. made up of 27 modules.
-It offers around 292 miles of WLTP range.
+It offers up to 270 miles of EPA range.
 EV Database has more real-world estimates of range, and claims that the lowest possible range is 175 miles (tested at -10 celsius) and the maximum of 350 miles in perfect conditions (low-speed city driving, 23 celsius with no climate control).

 2022 Polestar 2 performance